Invicta-Prospects-Group/IPG-RestSharp-BearerAuthenticator/README.md

 You can also pass in an instantiated version of the class wherever there are higher level absractions that accept an IAuthenticator parameter (such as in 3rd party libraries).

+### Dynamic evaluation of token
+In some situations it might be helpful to 'evaluate' the token value only at the point it's needed by the rest client (i.e. the Authenticate method).
+This could occur in a scenario where you're using dependency injection and the whole service provider graph is configured on program instantiation but when the access token is not know until further processing has occured.
+This is supported by the use of overloaded constructor accepting a `Func <string>` parameter.

 ## Installation
 Use the Nuget Package Manager to install the library.
 Nuget package name is "IPG.RestSharp.BearerAuthenticator".
-You can also instal via runnig the following in the Package Manager Console:
+You can also instal via running the following in the Package Manager Console:
 ```powershell
 Install-Package IPG.RestSharp.BearerAuthenticator
 ```